saltcute/kasumi-doc/introduction/what-is-kasumi.md

 ::: warning

-Kasumi.js is wrote and tested mainly aginast macOS Ventura 13.1 and Ubuntu 22.04 LTS.
+Kasumi.js is wrote and tested mainly aginast macOS Ventura 13.1 and Ubuntu 22.04 LTS on Node.js v18.
 Availablity of certain feature may vary on other platforms (like Windows).

-Documentation of Kasumi.js is still WIP.
+This documentation is still WIP.
+Contribute [here](https://github.com/Hexona69/kasumi-doc)!

 :::